coreinfrastructure/best-practices-badge/doc/other.md

       Note that the Linux kernel project has reported that this is very hard to do at their scale.

-      NOTE: Kevin Wall thinks this should be at passing+1, not passing+2.
+      NOTE: Kevin Wall thinks this should be at silver, not gold.

     - We've done this specially for test_continuous_integration